 - in registering with CIMA and annually thereafter the PTC is required to file details of its name, the names and addresses of its directors and shareholders and the name of its registered office service provider which holds the full trust licence.
-It must also provide CIMA with confirmation that it is a private trust company eligible to be registered as an unlicensed PTC and is in compliance with the requirements in the PTC Regs; - there is no requirement in Cayman that the PTC be capitalised in any way or maintain a minimum net worth, no requirement for local directors or officers for the PTC (or any vetting or approval requirement) and no need to file audited accounts with CIMA.
-Copies of documents in relation to the trust or trusts in respect of which the PTC is to act as trustee do not have to be filed with CIMA (these must be kept at the registered office); - there is also no specific requirement for a regulated trust company to manage or administer the PTC, although it is fairly common in practice that such companies will provide administration and secretarial services and also one or more professional directors to sit on the board of the PTC; - while Cayman's anti-money laundering legislation applies to PTCs, the due diligence burden rests on the registered office service provider which holds the full trust licence.
+It must also provide CIMA with confirmation that it is a private trust company eligible to be registered as an unlicensed PTC and is in compliance with the requirements in the PTC Regs.
+CIMA is entitled to review all documents and records of the PTC at its registered office; - there is no requirement in Cayman that the PTC be capitalised in any way or maintain a minimum net worth, no requirement for local directors or officers for the PTC (or any vetting or approval requirement, although it is necessary for at least one director to be an individual) and no need to file audited accounts with CIMA.
+Copies of documents in relation to the trust or trusts in respect of which the PTC is to act as trustee do not have to be filed with CIMA (these must be kept at the registered office available for CIMA's inspection); - there is also no specific requirement for a regulated trust company to manage or administer the PTC, although it is fairly common in practice that such companies will provide administration and secretarial services and also one or more professional directors to sit on the board of the PTC; - while Cayman's anti-money laundering legislation applies to PTCs, the due diligence burden rests on the registered office service provider which holds the full trust licence.
 There is no general requirement for a registered PTC itself to have a dedicated money-laundering reporting or compliance officer; and - a registered PTC can also act as the sole trustee of a 'STAR' Trust.